-Item Identified Future Upgrades Priority Trigger Staging Water Supply • 2_WS-1 A 20 m high-level storage reservoir and dedicated booster pump station (BPS) located adjacent to the existing northern reservoirs will supply sufficient pressures to the minimal new developments in the Co-op area development on elevation 45 m or greater.
+Item Identified Future Upgrades Priority Trigger Staging Water Supply 2_WS-1 A 20 m high-level storage reservoir and dedicated booster pump station (BPS) located adjacent to the existing northern reservoirs will supply sufficient pressures to the minimal new developments in the Co-op area development on elevation 45 m or greater.
 Developments within this area to additionally have onsite storage to supplement demands during fireflow requirements.
 The storage capacity of the high-level reservoir and booster pump size is dependent on the demand scenario adopted.
 RVC have adopted demand scenario 2 which was recommended in the Hydrogeology, Quality and Demand Analysis Report.
 The tank is only recommended to be incorporated for scenarios 2 and 3 with sufficient storage for half the peak day flow values.
 The booster pump is recommended for all scenarios, largest size of the pump being approx. 5kW.
-Area 1 pressure and flow requirements Area 2 fireflow requirements High-level storage reserv Area 1.
-Additional 5kW E 2_WS-2 Industries developed on elevation less than 45 m to connect to low-level tanks/reservoirs via new mains hot-tapped into the existing DN600 trunk main.
-1-2 Waste Water 1 2_WW-1 Due to the high elevation of the Co-op area and reduction of SPS601 catchment area, a new gravity main connection to the SPS601 via extending from the network East of Hotham Street currently within the Co-op development area.
-DN150 receiving main is close to capacity and will require upgrading with any new proposals for the Co-op complex.
-Extension of the gravity 2 estimated to comment Co-op complex.
-Trade Waste 1 2_TW-1 Richmond Valley Council's trade waste policy should be applied to new or modified trade waste generators.
+1-2 Area 1 pressure and flow requirements Area 2 fireflow requirements High-level storage reservoir at Area 2 required first to give pressure to Area 1.
+Additional 5kW BPS required to service Area 2 2_WS-2 Industries developed on elevation less than 45 m to connect to low-level tanks/reservoirs via new mains hot-tapped into the existing DN600 trunk main.
+1-2 Waste Water ı 2_WW-1 Due to the high elevation of the Co-op area and reduction of SPS601 catchment area, a new gravity main connection to the SPS601 via extending from the network East of Hotham Street currently within the Co-op development area.
+2 DN150 receiving main is close to capacity and will require upgrading with any new proposals for the Co-op complex.
+Extension of the gravity main from the east required to service Area 2 estimated to commence 2026 to 2031, dependent on expansion of Co-op complex.
+Trade Waste 2_TW-1 Richmond Valley Council's trade waste policy should be applied to new or modified trade waste generators.
 Section 6.3 of the Policy includes identification of key quality issues.
-Development of trade waste triggered by expansion of co-op complex and development type e.g. AWTS facility, industry catalyst site, logistics services suppliers, engineering services businesses, packaging manufacturers, food processing businesses, medical grade agricultural product processors.
-Dependent on new prop 2_TW-1 Consider revising the trade waste policy to incorporate recent changes to the NSW Model Policy for Discharge of Liquid Trade Waste to the Sewerage System.
-2 ity main from the east required to service Area ence 2026 to 2031, dependent on expansion of oposals for the Co-op complex.
+2 Development of trade waste triggered by expansion of co-op complex and development type e.g. EfW/AWTS facility, industry catalyst site, logistics services suppliers, engineering services businesses, packaging manufacturers, food processing businesses, medical grade agricultural product processors.
+2_TW-1 Consider revising the trade waste policy to incorporate recent changes to the NSW Model Policy for Discharge of Liquid Trade Waste to the Sewerage System.
+2